jacecotton/viewable/README.md

 We've tweaked other APIs while keeping them effectively the same:

 * `invalidateView` instead of `requestUpdate`—Viewable doesn't let you explicitly request an update *per se*.
 Instead, you declare the view as stale, and the fact that it updates in response is implicit.
 This is because we don't *really* want you imperatively updating the view and running effects.
-It should only be done for resynchronizing the view with the environment (observers, events, etc.) This helps preserve a consistent data flow.
+It should only be done for resynchronizing the view with the environment (observers, events, etc.) when it can't be done by updating a piece of state.
+This helps preserve a consistent data flow.

 Open questions:
 * `updateComplete` promise?
 Potentially useful for outside observers.
 Also consider dispatching events.